0

 The purpose of this campaign is to showcase the careers that are available within our sport, highlight the work The Derbyshire Cricket Foundation do to create opportunities for women in cricket and emphasise the message that cricket is a game for everyone.

-The first edition of “A Career in Cricket” follows the journey of Derbyshire County Cricket Club’s first XI scorer, Jane Hough.
+The first edition of “A Career in Cricket” follows the journey of Derbyshire County Cricket Club’s First Team Scorer, Jane Hough.

 Jane has risen through the pathways from second-team scorer at Ockbrook and Borrowash Cricket Club, to have scored all around the country at both domestic and international fixtures, as well as being an ever-present on matchdays at The Central Co-op County Ground.